3D Animation Software | What is 3D Animation? | Autodesk

 Image courtesy of www.hybrids-shortfilm.com

-Explore the phases of the 3D animation pipeline – from character and environment creation to final lighting and rendering.
+Explore the phases of the 3D animation workflow—from character and environment creation to final lighting and rendering.

-Create CG assets and characters for animated TV series and feature films.
+Create CG assets and 3D character animations for TV series and feature films

 Image courtesy of Nicolas Morel for SpellWork